robertofem/CycloneVSoC-examples/SD-operating-system/Angstrom-v2016.12/README.rst

 EXT4 folder.
 If everything has worked as intended, the device should boot correctly.

 To use the SDK, run the SDK script, which will extract the SDK files in the location you provide.
-This SDK contains all the required files required to develop applications to be run in the device.
+This SDK contains all the required files required to develop applications and kernel modules to be run in the device.